ryan-mcclue/ryan-mcclue/src/interview.md

 * What is RISC-V?
 What is it's claimed pros or cons?

+* Using the #define statement, how would you declare a manifest constant that returns the number of seconds in a year?
+`#define SECONDS_PER_YEAR (60UL * 60UL * 24UL * 365UL)`
+The UL is to account for overflow on say a 16-bit machine

+* Pointer syntax
+(e) int *a[10]; // An array of 10 pointers to integers (f) int (*a)[10]; // A pointer to an array of 10 integers (g) int (*a)(int); // A pointer to a function a that takes an integer argument and returns an integer

+* Const usage
+const int *a;
+int * const a;
+Really just for readability

 List some ARM cores.
 For embedded use, which cores were most commonly used in the past? now?

+    if don't know, say what you would assume based on experience, how to find out more

+    implementing a ‘time of day’ from a partial data sheet and a single 16 bit timer, down counting so they need to think harder about boundaries and races.

+    C like volatile, how to make an FSM, how to manipulate bits etc

+    What is static?

+    What is volatile?
+What types of issues can arise if you forget the volatile keyword?

+    How does an interrupt work?

+    What programming practices should typically be avoided in embedded systems, and why?

+    Basic circuits questions: Ohms law.
+Voltage Dividers.
+Series and Parallel Resistors.

+    Compare and contrast I2C, UART, and SPI

+    How does an ADC work?
+How about a DAC?

+    Compare and contrast Mutex and Semaphores

+    Linked List algorithm questions

+    String manipulation algorithm questions

+    Bit manipulation algorithm questions

+    Tell me about a hardware issue you debugged.

+    Why would you use an RTOS?

+    How does an OS manage memory?

+What is spinlock?
+When and how do you use it?

+- What is a cache?
+Why do we need a CPU cache?
+Cache policies, associativity, ways, cache coherence.

+- High speed buses/interfaces and signal integrity.

+- MMU & IOMMU.
+TLB, ASID, page tables, then come questions on memory spaces for a process.

+- SoC boot up process.
+Linux kernel boot up, initrd, initramfs, boot loaders.

+- File systems and flash.
+Wear levelling.

+- What would happen if we have unstable DDR or CPU core power supply?
+How would you debug it

+- What is the most common issue you dealt with on embedded system?
+What is a race condition, priority inversion, starvation, memory corruption, etc

+- How would you debug <some issue> (like memory corruption).

 Explain processor pipelines, and the pro/cons of shorter or longer pipelines.